RomanCast/romancast.github.io/content/posts/artificial_data.md

 {{< figure src="/img/artificial_data/accuracies.png" caption="Maximum evaluation accuracy on the Breton Masked Language Modelling task using each of the different source pretraining methods.
 The x-axis corresponds to the source pretraining data. \"From scratch\" was initialized randomly before the target pretraining." >}}

-In the following section, we look at a few questions that arised when trying to understand what may be the cause of the different transfer accuracies.
+In the following section, we look at a few questions that arose when trying to understand what may be the cause of the different transfer accuracies.

 ---

 # Analysis

+In the process of trying to design a better synthetic language and understanding the source of failure when transferring to a target (natural) language, we came across a few interesting questions and experiments that we detail here.

 ### How important are position embeddings in the transfer?